WangWang318/WangWang318.github.io/_pages/about.md

 My research interests lie broadly in decision-making, which inolves game theory, causal inference, reinforcement learning and post training for LLMs.
 In particular, I am interested in:

 - **Game theory, Reinforcement Learning, and Multi-Agent Reinforcement Learning**: understanding strategic interactions, equilibrium behavior, and learning dynamics among multiple intelligent agents.
-- **Operations Research (OR) for LLMs**: developing optimization and decision-making frameworks to improve the reliability, efficiency, and controllability of large language models
+- **Operation Research (OR) for LLMs**: developing optimization and decision-making frameworks to improve the reliability, efficiency, and controllability of large language models

 # 🏫 Educations